 When anyone setting up a business asks me what I think of their idea, I might reply – ‘Good idea’ – but then ask them about their promotion plan.
-If they reply – ‘What do you mean?
+If they reply, ‘What do you mean?
 It is a great product.
-People will love it’ - I refer to the immortal words from Field of Dreams, ‘Build it and they will come’.
-I do this because I know the opposite is actually true: unfortunately the fields of the real world are littered with countless businesses that were built, nobody came, and they went bust with owners shaking their heads.
-Nobody came because in the real world if you don’t promote it, they don’t come.
+People will love it,’ – I refer to the immortal words from Field of Dreams, ‘Build it and they will come’.
+I do this because I know the opposite is actually true.
+The fields of the real world are littered with countless businesses that were built, nobody came, and they went bust with owners shaking their heads.
+Nobody came because, in the real world, if you don’t promote it, they don’t come.

-Some people would argue against this and tell me about how their friend made a fortune when they opened a coffee shop in a new office complex without any promotion - I would then have to point out to them that they did in fact promote it because it was downstairs of the office complex and the workers inside had to walk past it every day; not to mention they had no competitors because they got the only space available in the building.
+Some people would argue against this and tell me about how their friend made a fortune, opening a coffee shop in a new office complex.
+They would say their friend didn’t do any promotion.
+I would then have to point out to them that they did in fact promote it.
+It was in the downstairs of the office complex and the workers inside had to walk past it every day; not to mention they had no competitors because they got the only space available in the building.
 Unfortunately, you will have competitors and you will need to promote.

 What is Segmentation?

-Whether you are a cleaner or an electrician or a Spanish teacher segmentation can make a huge difference to your business’ success or failure.
+Whether you are a cleaner or a Spanish teacher segmentation can make a huge difference to your business’ success.
 If you are not sure what segmentation is the car market is perhaps the easiest example to understand.

 Ever wondered why there are so many kinds of cars out there?
 It is because the car manufacturers have segmented people into different groups and made a car to suit each one of them.
-Not only have they identified there are rich people out there prepared to pay for solid wood interiors and extremely buff leather seats, they have also identified there are other groups who, for example, want a car that has only two seats and sits low to the ground because they want to feel like a motor racer.
+They identified there are rich people out there prepared to pay for solid wood interiors and extremely buff leather seats.
+In addition, they have also identified there are other groups who, for example, want a car that has only two seats and sits low to the ground.
 If they didn’t attempt to do this analysis, then everyone would be driving the same car and nobody would be very happy.
-Presumably, if you are a car owner you are happy that the car company marketers identified you and didn’t leave you stuffing your three kids into the back of a sports car or vice versa.
+Presumably, you are happy that the car company marketers identified you and didn’t leave you stuffing your three kids into the back of a sports car.

 Better Targeted Messages